microsoft/call-center-ai/README.md

 Steps to deploy:

-1. Create an Communication Services resource, a Phone Number with inbound call capability, make sure the resource have a managed identity
+1. Create an Communication Services resource, a Phone Number (inbound + outbound, from an application), make sure the resource have a managed identity
 2. Create the local `config.yaml` file (like the example above)
 3. Connect to your Azure environment (e.g. `az login`)
 4. Run deployment with `make deploy name=my-instance`